Sport in Northern Ireland: Golf

 Golf is a very popular sport in Northern Ireland.
 Golfers from Northern Ireland enjoyed great success especially in the 2010s.
 Between 2010 and 2015 Graeme McDowell, Darren Clarke and Rory McIlroy won 25% of the titles in Major Championships.

 Basketball

 For more international exposure, athletes from Northern Ireland have joined forces with Ireland and represent the Island of Ireland together as its own national team.
 The governing body of all basketball activities in the country is Basketball Northern Ireland.

 Ice hockey

-The Belfast Giants have competed in the Elite Ice Hockey League since the 2000-01 season and are the sole Northern Irish team in the league.
-The team's roster has featured Northern Irish born players such as Mark Morrison, Graeme Walton and Gareth Roberts among others.
+The Belfast Giants have competed in the Elite Ice Hockey League since the 2000–01 season and are the sole Northern Irish team in the league.
+The team's roster has featured Northern Irish born players such as Mark Morrison and Graeme Walton.

 Geraldine Heaney, an Olympic gold medalist and one of the first women inducted into the IIHF Hall of Fame, competed internationally for Canada but was born in Northern Ireland.

-Owen Nolan, (born 12 February 1972) is a Canadian former professional ice hockey player born in Northern Ireland.
+Owen Nolan is a Canadian former professional ice hockey player born in Northern Ireland.
 He was drafted 1st overall in the 1990 NHL Draft by the Quebec Nordiques.